jaspector

 Monday through Friday, 8:00 AM to 4:00 PM

-Typical inspection sequence: Varies by project type.
+Typical sequence: Varies by project type.
 A downloadable inspection list by project type is available from the department.
 Typical sequence for residential new construction includes foundation, framing, rough plumbing/electrical/mechanical, insulation, and final inspections.

-Do I need a building permit in Fairbanks, AK?
+01 Do I need a building permit in Fairbanks, AK?

 A permit is required for all new construction, additions, alterations, repairs, demolition, and changes of use within city limits unless the work falls under Administrative Code Section 301 exemptions.
 Applies to structural, plumbing, mechanical, electrical, and fuel gas work.

-How much does a building permit cost in Fairbanks, AK?
+02 How much does a building permit cost in Fairbanks, AK?

+Building permit fees in Fairbanks, AK are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Fee schedule PDFs available for download (building, electrical, mechanical, plumbing, fuel gas, and fire code review fees).
 Contact department for current amounts..

-How do I apply for a building permit in Fairbanks, AK?
+03 How do I apply for a building permit in Fairbanks, AK?

-1. Obtain a Zoning Permit from the FNSB Community Planning Department (907-459-1260, planning@fnsb.gov) before submitting to the city.
+To apply for a building permit in Fairbanks, AK, follow these steps: 1.
+Obtain a Zoning Permit from the FNSB Community Planning Department (907-459-1260, planning@fnsb.gov) before submitting to the city.
 2. Download the Building Permit Application and applicable trade permit forms from the city website.
 3. Complete all numbered spaces on the application and sign.
 4. Prepare two full sets of plans for the project; commercial projects also require an electronic PDF copy.
 5. Include documentation of the selected Energy Compliance method.
 6. Submit application with plan sets to City Hall at 800 Cushman Street, or fax for simple projects.
 7. Plan review is conducted for code compliance.
 If plans are complete, review takes approximately 6 to 10 working days.
 8. The reviewer issues written corrections if deficiencies are found.
 Applicant corrects and resubmits.
 9. Once plans are approved, the reviewer meets with the applicant to clarify conditions.
 10. Permit fees are collected at issuance.
 11. Post the permit card at the job site.
 12. Call (907) 459-6723 to schedule required inspections at least 24 hours in advance.
 13. Final inspection and certificate of occupancy issued upon successful completion.

-How long does it take to get a building permit in Fairbanks, AK?
+04 How long does it take to get a building permit in Fairbanks, AK?

-What work is exempt from building permits in Fairbanks, AK?
+05 What work is exempt from building permits in Fairbanks, AK?

-How do I schedule a building inspection in Fairbanks, AK?
+06 How do I schedule a building inspection in Fairbanks, AK?

-Inspections can be scheduled via: (907) 459-6723.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Fairbanks, AK via: (907) 459-6723.
 Call at least 24 hours in advance to schedule inspections..

-Other cities in Fairbanks North Star Borough
+Other jurisdictions in Fairbanks North Star Borough.

-View all Fairbanks North Star Borough jurisdictions →
+All Fairbanks North Star Borough jurisdictions →